Mausy5043/bluepy3/README.md

 ```
 This should list the (compatible) Bluetooth devices in range.

+Upon the first `import` of `bluepy3.btle` the required binary is compiled.
+This requires the download of the BlueZ source (20MB) to `/tmp`.
+The default behaviour is to compile against the version of the source that matches the version of the installed `bluetoothctl`.
+The user may override this by forcing compilation against any of the supported source trees by running `helpermaker --build <version>`.

 It may be considered to have command-line tools from BlueZ available for debugging.

 ## Troubleshooting